JuanDavidGarciaPulido/AREP_LAB4/README.md

 ![image](https://github.com/user-attachments/assets/ab3e792c-bc38-4808-a8e3-f5a9aea8b6fe)

+- **SimpleHttpServer**: The core server class responsible for handling HTTP requests, routing them to the appropriate service methods, and serving static files.
+- **HelloService**: A sample service class annotated with @RestController, which includes various endpoints for testing.
+- **RequestDetails**: A helper class used to parse HTTP requests, extract the path, and query parameters.
+- **Custom Annotations**:
+    * @RestController: Marks a class as a controller for handling web requests.
+    * @GetMapping: Maps HTTP GET requests to methods.
+    * @RequestParam: Binds query parameters to method parameters.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.